DaoCloud/DaoCloud-docs/docs/en/docs/insight/user-guide/quickstart/offline-install.md

      1. Update the globally managed helm repository.

          ```shell
          helm repo update insight # If the helm version is too low, it will fail.
-If it fails, please try to execute helm update repo
+If it fails, please try to run helm update repo
          ```

      1. Select the version of Global Management you want to install (the latest version is recommended).